ajcvickers/ajcvickers.github.io/_posts/2012-03-13-secrets-of-detectchanges-part-4-binary-properties-and-complex-types.md

 }
 ```

 If you want to change this image you must do it through setting a new byte[] instance.
-Don’t try to change the contents of the existing byte array.
-DetectChanges doesn’t go down into the contents of the byte array and attempt to see if it has changed.
+Don't try to change the contents of the existing byte array.
+DetectChanges doesn't go down into the contents of the byte array and attempt to see if it has changed.
 It assumes that if the same instance is still present on the entity that was there when it took the snapshot, then the property has not changed, and so no update for the property will be sent to the database.

 In other words, treat your byte arrays as if they are immutable.
 <h3>Binary keys</h3>